zcessa0/comp0034-wk3/README.md

 `sqla_session = db.session` tells Marshmallow the session to use to work with the database.
 You need to include this.

-`load_instance = True` is optional and will deserialize to model instances
+`load_instance = True` is optional and will deserialize to model instances.

 `include_fk = True` is only needed if you want the foreign key field to be included in the data.